-This campus is owned and operated by Rhodes Business Group, Inc. a wholly owned subsidiary of Rhodes Colleges, Inc. The parent level corporation is Corinthian Colleges, Inc., a Delaware corporation.
+This campus is owned and operated by Rhodes Colleges, Inc., a Delaware corporation, or one of its subsidiaries, which include Florida Metropolitan University, Inc. and Rhodes Business Group, Inc. The parent level corporation is Corinthian Colleges, Inc., a Delaware corporation.